ChidiebereMOk/Declining-Bee-Populations-in-the-US/README.md

 - Direct predation and destruction of hives.
 - Competition with native plants for pollination.
 - Disruption of natural ecosystems.

 ---

-## **Nutritional Stress**

-Bees experience nutritional stress when deprived of a diverse range of food sources.
-Lack of variety in pollen and nectar can lead to deficiencies in essential nutrients, weakening their immune system and increasing vulnerability to diseases.

-### Effects:
-- Reduced colony health and vitality.
-- Lower reproductive success.
-- Increased mortality rates.

----